-The targeted CPUE in 2021/22 was 0.95 kg / adjusted pot day (Figure 2 , Table 2).
-This is a substantial increase from the previous year and close to the recent peak (2012/13) of 1.02kg / adjusted pot day.
-If representative of the stock, this would be a reassuring sign (although still 25-30% lower than during the peak from the early to late 2000s).
-However, the fishing fleet has changed considerably in the last two seasons with a change in the key operators.
+The targeted CPUE in 2022/23 was 1.10 kg / adjusted pot day (Figure 2 , Table 2).
+There has been a substantial increase in each of the previous two years and CPUE now exceeds the recent peak (2012/13) of 1.02kg / adjusted pot day.
+If representative of the stock, this would be a reassuring sign (although still ~25% lower than during the peak from the early to late 2000s).
+However, the fishing fleet has changed considerably in the last three seasons with a change in the key operators.
 Due to the small number of operators, the lack of overlapping fishing by them, and the extended period of questionable effort data, it is not possible to provide a meaningful standardization across this period.
 This is purely due to the restructure that took place and not the quality of the data provided by the new operators.
 In future years, as a longer time series of data becomes available from the new operators, the trends in CPUE will provide greater insight.